YanivZalach/Vim_Config/README.md

    To install the plugins, follow these steps:

-   Launch Vim/Nvim by typing the following in the terminal (use vim for Vim or nvim for Neovim), all in lowercase:
+   Launch Vim/NeoVim by typing the following in the terminal (use vim for Vim or nvim for NeoVim), all in lowercase:
    ```bash
    vim
    ```
-   Once inside Vim/Nvim, press **:** to enter command mode.
+   Once inside Vim/NeoVim, press **:** to enter command mode.

    Write the following command to trigger plugin installation:
    ```